-Voltage Optimization
+Voltage Optimization Standard

-Significant savings could be garnered by optimizing the distribution system using technologies such as Volt/VAR Optimization (VVO) or conservation voltage regulation (CVR), per the analysis of distribution system savings for the conservation supply curves (see Chapter 12 and Appendix G).
-The standard requires utilities to assess and implement all cost-effective potential for voltage optimization.
-Action plan items (Note: Reference to specific Action Items will be added) call for evaluation of savings on utility distribution circuits and implementation of all cost-effective conservation within a reasonable timeframe.
+The model conservation standard for voltage optimization is as follows: The standard requires utilities to assess and implement all cost-effective potential for voltage optimization.
+Significant savings could be garnered by optimizing the distribution system using optimization of voltage and reactive power (known as Volt/VAR Optimization or VVO) or conservation voltage regulation (CVR), per the analysis of distribution system savings for the conservation supply curves (see Chapter 12 and Appendix G).
+Completion of Action Plan item CONS-XX that calls for evaluation of savings on utility distribution circuits and implementation of all cost-effective conservation within a reasonable timeframe are required to satisfy this standard.